 1. With regard to frequency and voltage ranges, V1G electric vehicles and associated V1G electric vehicle supply equipment, power-to-gas demand units and heat-pumps shall comply with the following requirements:

-be capable of operating across the frequency ranges specified in Article 12(1) and the extended range specified in Article 12(2);
+be capable of operating across the frequency ranges specified in Table XY;

-be capable of operating across the voltage ranges specified in Article 13 if the connection point is at a voltage level at or above 110 kV;

-be capable of operating across the normal operational voltage range of the system at the connection point, specified by the relevant system operator, if the connection point is at a voltage level below 110 kV.
+be capable of staying connected to the network and operate continuously within the range of 0,85 pu - 1,1 pu at the connection point.
+Beyond these voltage range values, the under voltage ride through immunity limits.

+Table XY

+Minimum time periods for which a V1G electric vehicle and an associated V1G electric vehicle supply equipment shall be capable of operating on different frequencies, deviating from a nominal value, without disconnecting from the network